 Note: The opposite is currently true for CPLEX, which runs faster with the default solver\io.

 Further optional settings, including debug settings, can be specified in the run configuration.

-List of run settings, Debugging failing runs, Solver options, documentation on operational mode.
+Run configuration, Troubleshooting, Specifying custom solver options, documentation on operational mode.